 Volume icon missing from Taskbar

-1] From the WinX Menu, open Settings > Personalization > Taskbar.
+In Windows 10, from the WinX Menu, open Windows Settings > Personalization > Taskbar.
 Here click on the Turn system icon on or off link.

 The Turn System Icons On or Off panel will open, where you can set icons you want to display on the Notification area.
 Just toggle the slider for Volume to the On position and Exit.